Pre-planning Schema Migrations

 To create the schema repository in the Atlas Registry, run the following command:

-atlas schema push --env dev
+> atlas schema push --env dev

 https://<your-tenant>.atlasgo.cloud/schemas/141733920769

-Set Up the schema/push
+Set up the schema/push

-In order to keep our schema repository up-to-date with the latest changes, we can set up the schema/push
+To keep our schema repository up-to-date with the latest changes, we can set up the schema/push

 GitHub Action.
 This